 Idaville - Burnettsville is a very small town located in the state of Indiana.
 With a population of 2,703 people and just one neighborhood, Idaville - Burnettsville is the 197th largest community in Indiana.

-When you are in Idaville - Burnettsville, you'll notice that it is more blue-collar than most other communities in America.
-48.04% of Idaville - Burnettsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Idaville - Burnettsville is a blue-collar town, with 48.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Idaville - Burnettsville is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Idaville - Burnettsville who work in sales jobs (8.50%), office and administrative support (8.02%), and management occupations (6.59%).

 Being a small town, Idaville - Burnettsville does not have a public transit system used by locals to get to and from work.